 This recipe comes from a friend whose family makes these for Christmas every year.
-They’re basically chocolate-nut-spice-raisin drop cookies baked on edible wafers.
-Don’t let the cookie dough spread past the wafers when you’re assembling them before baking; you want the wafer to show in a ring around each mound of dough.
+They’re basically chocolate-nut-spice-fruit drop cookies baked on edible wafers.
+Try not to let the cookie dough spread past the wafers when you’re assembling them before baking; you want the wafer to show in a ring around each mound of dough.

 | ||2 || eggs |

 | ||⅓ || cup flour (use either unbleached all-purpose or whole-wheat pastry flour, or a mix) |